Blokyk/starkid/README.md

 - Use `[CLI]` on a static class to mark it as the descriptor, set the `EntryPoint` property to the name of the method you want to invoke by default; if not set, the app will just error out when no command is supplied

 - Use `[Option(longName, alias)]` on a static field or property (with a set accessor) to declare a global new command-line option.
-If it's a bool, it will be parsed as a switch; otherwise the argument will first be auto-parsed from a string into the desired type
+If it's a bool, it will be parsed as a flag; otherwise the argument will first be auto-parsed from a string into the desired type

 - You can use `[Option]` on method parameters to declare command-specific options.